-The country distribution of the total amount available for the action is provided in the table in Appendix 3.
+The new country distribution of the total amount available for the action including Albania, the former Yugoslav Republic of Macedonia and Serbia is provided in the table in Appendix 3.
 The distribution is based on demographic size, cost of living and previous use of resources.
 The increase in the global Euroguidance amount takes into account the growing number of participating countries (the average unitary grant had actually decreased since 2005).